cabazitaxel (Intravenous route)

 Precautions While Using cabazitaxel

 cabazitaxel may cause serious allergic reactions.
-Tell your doctor right away if you start to have a cough; dizziness; wheezing; trouble with breathing; chest or throat tightness; swelling in your face or hands; fever; chills; rash; itching or hives; skin redness; or lightheadedness or faintness while you are receiving cabazitaxel.
+Tell your doctor right away if you have a cough, dizziness, trouble breathing, chest or throat tightness, swelling in your face or hands, fever, chills, rash, itching or hives, skin redness, or lightheadedness or faintness while you are receiving cabazitaxel.

 cabazitaxel Side Effects